Crown Honours Lists: Birthday Honours

 Birthday Honours are part of the celebration of the reigning monarch's official birthday in each realm.
 The awards are presented by the reigning monarch or head of state, or their deputy.

 Known as King's Birthday Honours (Queen's Birthday Honours in times of a female monarch), all royal honours are published in the London Gazette, Canada Gazette, Commonwealth of Australia Gazette and New Zealand Gazette.
 The lists are also published in the daily newspapers of each realm.

 Honours have been awarded on the monarch's birthday since at least 9 November 1901, the birthday of King Edward VII (r.
 1901–1910).
 After 1908 the monarch's official birthday was moved to the first, second or third Saturday in June (for the UK).
 Other Commonwealth realms celebrate the official birthday on different dates (generally late May or early June), and release their honours lists accordingly.

 Coronation Honours

 Coronation honours are awarded by the sovereign to mark their coronation.
 The honours are usually those within the sovereign's personal gift.

 Jubilee Honours

 Jubilee honours are awarded by the sovereign to mark their jubilee.
 The honours are usually those within the sovereign's personal gift.

 Demise Honours

-Demise honours are awarded after the death of a member of a royal consort or member of the royal family, examples include the honours awarded after the deaths of Queen Elizabeth, The Queen Mother and Princess Margaret in 2002, Prince Philip, Duke of Edinburgh in 2021, and Queen Elizabeth II in 2023.
+Demise honours are awarded after the death of a member of the royal family, examples include the honours awarded after the deaths of Queen Elizabeth, The Queen Mother and Princess Margaret in 2002, Prince Philip, Duke of Edinburgh in 2021, and Queen Elizabeth II in 2023.